19hours/sg-statutes/Acts/Charities Act.md

 (4) The Commissioner may give such directions as he may think appropriate with respect to the carrying out of an examination required by regulations made under this Act, and any such directions may either be of general application or apply to a particular charity only.

-(5) If any person fails to afford an auditor or independent examiner any facility to which he is entitled by virtue of regulations made under subsection (1)(c) or (d), the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction, and the Commissioner may by order give to that person or to the governing board members for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.
+(5) If any person fails to afford an auditor or independent examiner any facility to which he is entitled by virtue of regulations made under subsection (1)(c) or (d), without affecting any regulations made under section 48(3A) for such failure, the Commissioner may by order give to that person or to the governing board members for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.

+[Act 2 of 2018 wef 01/04/2018]

 (6) Section 391 of the Companies Act (Cap.
 50) shall have effect in relation to an auditor or independent examiner appointed by a charity in pursuance of this section as it has effect in relation to a person employed as auditor by a company within the meaning of that Act.